 Or do you push forward, remembering that history’s greatest artists were often misunderstood by contemporaries?

 The most memorable creations are rarely comprehended by the masses — at first.
 This is what makes good art.
 It exceeds our expectations and sometimes offends our sensibilities.

 Take heart, though.
 Some day, someone will get it.
 And they will be transformed.
 Until then, you must learn to love the work.

 Tip #4: Respect the process, and results will come.

 You know, the Greeks didn’t write obituaries.
 They only asked one question after a man died: “Did he have passion?”

 When we set sail in search of our life’s work, this is what we must seek: passion.
 Not fame or rewards or riches, but a willingness to quietly do our work, trusting the sowing-and-reaping nature of life.
 Remembering that good things come in time if we do our jobs well.

 So where does that leave us?
 Where, practically, can you go from here?
 Strive to do your work with gratitude and generosity.
 Because this part is not you paying your dues or delaying gratification until payday.
 This is the best it gets.

 The grind is the reward.
-[Tweet that]
+[Tweet]

 And if you aren’t okay with that, then quit now.
 Because it’s only once you’ve mastered this mindset that you’ll have any shot at making it, at getting rich and famous.